The Impact of Social Media Usage on Political Efficacy and Political Participation of Generations Y and Z in Thailand

 Abstract

-The utilization of social media usage for developing political efficacy and political participation of generation Y, Z, is necessarily and continuously developed for enhance voting activities.
-Consequently, the researcher collected the sample of 156 respondents of the people, 18 – 41 years of age in Thailand.
-The data was analyze by multi-regression analysis.
-The results revealed that the components of social media usage such as election, sharing, and comment predicted significantly to political efficacy, at R2 = .23, .10 and .06, respectively, F = 36.535 (Sig .000).
-Moreover, the results also contributed that internal political efficacy predicted significantly to political participation at R2= .13 (Sig .000).
+The utilization of social media usage for developing political efficacy and political participation in generations Y and Z is necessary and continuously developed to enhance voting activities.
+Consequently, the researcher collected a sample of 156 respondents, 18 – 41 years of age, in Thailand.
+The data was analyzed by multi-regression analysis.
+The results revealed that the components of social media usage, such as election, sharing, and comment, predicted significant political efficacy, at R2 = .23, .10, and .06, respectively, F = 36.535 (Sig .000).
+Moreover, the results also showed that internal political efficacy predicted significantly political participation at R2= .13 (Sig .000).
 Meanwhile, external political efficacy predicted significantly to political participation at R2 = .38 (Sig .00).
-These two components of political efficacy predicted simultaneously and significantly to political participation at R2 = .24, accumulation error = .79, F = 247.46 (Sig .000).
+These two components of political efficacy predicted simultaneously and significantly political participation at R2 = .24, accumulation error = .79, F = 247.46 (Sig .000).
+Consequently, the results contribute the approach for developing internal and external political efficacy to inspire directly the two generations in political participation.

 Article Details